(227)265-4363

 FAQ

-Please reach us at info@essentialnow.us if you cannot find an answer to your question.
+if you cannot find an answer to your question.

-85% of participants successfully connected to stable housing within 6 months
+Participants successfully connected to stable housing within 6 months

-70% engaged in ongoing mental health or substance use services after intake
+Engaged in ongoing mental health or substance use services after intake

-60% enrolled in adult education, job readiness, or vocational training programs
+Enrollment in adult education, job readiness, or vocational training programs

-92% of clients reported improved understanding of their rights and available services
+Clients reported improved understanding of their rights and available services

-300+ individuals served annually, including families, veterans, and transitional youth
+Individuals served annually, including families, veterans, and transitional youth

-Partnerships with 15+ local health clinics, educational centers, and housing agencies
+Partnerships with local health clinics, educational centers, and housing agencies

 Our services are available to anyone in need, regardless of age, gender, race, or religion.

-You can apply for Educational Sustainability Mobilization, Inc DBA EssentialNow services by visiting our website.
 Please provide your address, and contact information and mention if you are looking for resources related to food, housing, utilities, health, well-being and or career opportunities including continuing education.
 Once completed will match services and resources available in Maryland.

 • Our Story

-• Food Management Training
+• Proctor / Management

 This website uses cookies.